jackfaarmer/Python-OpenCV-Demo/README.md

 ## About

-This is a demonstration utilizing the OpenCV API for Python3 by Jack Farmer This demonstration was made for CPSC 501 at Christopher Newport University
+This is a demonstration utilizing the OpenCV API for Python3 by Jack Farmer.
+This demonstration was made for CPSC 501 at Christopher Newport University

-This demo takes a filepath to a .png, .jpeg, or .jpg filetype and runs a number of OpenCV-specific functions to distinguish the original image from the modified.
-It then outputs the image to a new file saved in this repository.
+This demo takes a filepath to a [.png, .jpeg, or .jpg] filetype and runs a face detection model against an image to detect if a face is present, anf if so outline it.
+The demo will distinguish the original image from the modified with additional text, and outputs the original and modified images in a separate window for comparison.

 ## Requirements